 Get involved in research

-Join our research community
+Join our Research Community

-What is our Research Community?
+What is Bipolar UK's Research Community?

 You can get involved in research by becoming a participant in a study.
 Or you can give researchers advice based on your own lived experience of living with bipolar, or supporting someone with bipolar.